 1. This is an action for copyright infringement.
-It arises from the unauthorized copying and/or distribution of plaintiffs' copyrighted works by a law firm, and its professionals, in connection with their filing and prosecution of patent applications, so that defendants and their clients may reap a profit.
+It arises from the unauthorized copying and/or distribution of plaintiffs' copyrighted works by a law firm, and its professionals, in connection with their patent prosecution practices, so that defendants and their clients may reap a profit.